microsoft/OpenHack-FHIR/MC4H/Challenge3-FHIRLoader/ReadMe.md

    * Same Resource Group Location used in Challenge1
    * A prefix {azureapiforfhirname}l
    * Same Key Vault Name used in Challenge1
-8. Make the bash script executable ```chmod +x ./createproxyserviceclient.bash```
-9. Copy the Loader Function name displayed at the end of the deployment
+8. Copy the Loader Function name displayed at the end of the deployment

 **NOTE: This deployment will take ~10-15 minutes**